 He warned of 39 potential medical ailments resulting from self-gratification including cancer, leprosy, epilepsy, acne, and death.

 Kellogg used the example of a patient who, “had practised this vice seven or eight times daily from the age of thirteen until twenty-four; and was reduced to the lowest state of mental weakness, associated with various bodily infirmities; indeed, both mental power and physical existence were nearly extinguished.”

 He declared masturbation to be suicide: death by your own hand!

-Kellogg was a ridiculous person and we’re right to laugh at him, but it’s important to remember the damage such pompous self-righteous moralists do, and be prepared to combat them at every turn.
+Kellogg was a ridiculous person and we’re right to laugh at him.
+But it’s also important to remember the damage such pompous self-righteous moralists do.
 They are not restricted to the 19th century.
 They remain with us today, no less convinced of their infallibility.

 However, Kellogg did live to be 91.
 Perhaps we should right now all swear off sex, especially masturbation, grab a straw and practice chugging yoghurt into our rectums.